sheenapmk-acp/sheenapmk.guithub.io/index.md

 ## About

-I am an Assistant Professor in the Department of Mathematics at Alphonsa College, Pala.
+An Assistant Professor in the Department of Mathematics at Alphonsa College, Pala.
-My research interests are in **Fractional Differential Equations** with applications to **neuronal communications**.
+Research interests are in **Fractional Differential Equations** with applications to **neuronal communications**.

 - **Specialization:** Fractional Differential Equations
 - **Ph.D.
 Thesis Title:**